-So, if you see these brown spots, don’t worry—your cauliflower is still fine and the spots don’t signal that any microbes are digging into the curds.
+So, if you see these brown spots, don’t worry—your cauliflower is probably still fine, just a tiny bit bruised.

 But, as usual, the evidence of some damaged cells means you should prioritize eating; it’s now on a faster track to going bad.
 Inspect for signs any opportunistic microbes or fungus may have set up shop (i.e. visible mold, soft, rotting tissue, or black dots, which could be a fungus).
 If all you’re seeing are these brown freckles, then go ahead and make that cauliflower mash, or gratin or “steak” or ….
 Mmm. cauliflower is so good, right?

 - Chris Gunter.
 Vegetable Production Specialist.
 Associate Professor.
 North Carolina State University.

 - Cauliflower – Curd discoloration.
 International Produce Training.

 - Cauliflower – Recommendations for maintaining post-harvest quality.
 Trevor V. Suslow and Marita Cantwell.
 Department of Plant Sciences, University of California, Davis